easychessanimations/zurichess/README.md

 ### zurichess - aargau

 This is the first public release.
-ELO is about 1727 according to CCRL40/4.
+ELO is about 1727 on CCRL 40/4.

 * Core search function is a mini-max with alpha-beta pruning on top of a negamax framework.
 * Sliding attacks are implemented using fancy magic bitboards.